SAP-archive/s4hana-retail-store-plugin-zebra-barcode/README.md

-# SAP S/4HANA Retail Store Plug-in for Zebra Barcodescanner Integration
+# SAP S/4HANA Retail Store Plug-in for Zebra Barcode Scanner Integration

 This repository contains a sample implementation of a Cordova Plugin to enable the on-device laser scanner as an input device for the [In-Store Merchandise and Inventory Management Fiori Apps](https://help.sap.com/viewer/9905622a5c1f49ba84e9076fc83a9c2c/latest/en-US/4018b657ace85b3be10000000a4450e5.html).

 ## Description

-This sample code can be used to integrate the bar code scanner of a Zebra TC75x as an input device for the **In-Store Merchandise and Inventory Management Fiori Apps** when used as a plugin for the **Custom SAP Fiori Client**.
+This sample code can be used to integrate the barcode scanner of a Zebra TC75x as an input device for the **In-Store Merchandise and Inventory Management Fiori Apps** when used as a plugin for the **Custom SAP Fiori Client**.

-### Bar Code Scanner
+### Barcode Scanner

-Store associates use bar code scanners to scan the global trade item numbers (GTIN) of products that are tagged with bar codes.
+Store associates use barcode scanners to scan the global trade item numbers (GTIN) of products that are tagged with barcodes.
 This enables store associates to manually identify products in a store, for example, to order the scanned products.

 ## Requirements

 - At least Android 7.x running on your Zebra device
-- A Zebra TC75x Mobile Device
+- A Zebra TC75x mobile device
 - An SAP S/4 HANA with the **In-Store Merchandise and Inventory Management Fiori Apps** up and running

 ### Third-Party Dependencies